Scaseco/nqpatch-posix/README.md

 Omitting the `@` will try to decode files using `zcat`.
 On many systems, default `zcat` only supports gzip, but installing `sudo apt install zutils` overrides this with a general customizable decoding system.

+Measurements on an *AMD Ryzen AI Max+ 395:

 ```bash
 ./rdfpatch-nq-apply.sh \